MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/manage-costs.md

 Microsoft Azure Enterprise Enrollments feature five distinct administrative roles:

- **Enterprise Administrator**: has highest level of access, can manage Account Owners, Enterprise Administrators, Department Administrators, and Notification Contacts, and view usage across all accounts
+- **Enterprise Administrator:** Has the highest level of access, can manage Account Owners, Enterprise Administrators, Department Administrators, and Notification Contacts, and view usage across all accounts.
-  * **Department Administrator**: can create and manage departments and create new Account Owners
+- **Department Administrator:** Can create and manage departments and create new Account Owners.
-  * **Account Owner**: can create and manage subscriptions and manage Service Administrators
+- **Account Owner:** Can create and manage subscriptions and manage Service Administrators.
-  * **Service Administrator**: can access and manage subscriptions and development projects on the developer portal
+- **Service Administrator:** Can access and manage subscriptions and development projects on the developer portal.
-  * **Notification Contact**: can receive usage notifications related to the enrollment
+- **Notification contact:** Can receive usage notifications related to the enrollment.
-  * **Resource tags**: you can manage billing by combining your resources and group them to one cost center
+- **Resource tags:** You can manage billing by combining your resources and group them to one cost center.

 Assign these roles to help manage your organization's usage and spending.
 Use the Azure EA portal to assign and view these roles.